GollyGood/dstack/documentation/configuration.md

 Configuration
 =============

+To begin configuration, copy example.config.yml to config.yml.
+Alter the sections relevant to your project.
+Check out the [common settings](#common-settings) and [vlamp](#vlamp) for a run down of the minimum configuration.

 The configuration file is a single YAML file that dictates Vagrant box settings as well as chef recipe attributes.
 Any settings within this configuration file will take precedence over default and normal recipe attributes.